CaptainCrowbar/crow/docs/unicode.md

 * _else_
     * _character width is 1_

+(There is also some special casing for the regional flag symbols.)

+In practise there would be little point in implementing a more sophisticated algorithm since very few fonts and display engines reliably follow Unicode's grapheme cluster and East Asian Width models consistently.
-This will not return a meaningful result if the string contains layout control characters such as tabs or line feeds.

-All of these will throw `std::invalid_argument` if invalid UTF-8 is encountered.
+This function will not return a meaningful result if the string contains layout control characters such as tabs and line feeds.
+It will throw `std::invalid_argument` if invalid UTF encoding is encountered.

 ## Normalization functions